Environmental Law Publishes Symposium Edition

 Professor Craig N. Johnston authored Ensuring Compliance: Equitable Relief in the Face of Violations of Substantive Environmental Standards, where he considers limits on the discretion that courts possess when facing plaintiffs’ requests for injunctive relief after they have successfully established that defendants are violating substantive requirements under our environmental laws.

-The issue also includes one comment from Environmental Law’s prior editor-in-chief and recent graduate of Lewis and Clark Law School.
+The issue also includes one comment from Environmental Law’s prior editor-in-chief and recent graduate of Lewis & Clark Law School.

 Ross Stansbery ’19 authored The APA as an Environmental Law, which analyzes the APA’s requirement for a reasoned explanation and draws parallels between the Trump and Bush Administrations’ failures.
 The comment also provides strategies administrations can use under the APA for resilient environmental rulemaking and effectively reversing the rules of their predecessors, as well as strategies for litigants seeking to challenge an administration’s environmental policy reversal.